-When using proxies such as STunnel and HAProxy it's easy to loose track of the client source IP address.
+When using proxies such as stunnel and HAProxy it's easy to loose track of the client source IP address.
 This occurs for example when HAProxy is used in it's default configuration to load balance a number of back-end web servers.
 By default, the source IP address of the packet reaching the web servers is the IP address of the load balancer and not the IP address of the client.
 One way around this is to enable X-Forward-For headers for HAProxy (the default for Loadbalancer.org appliances) and configure the web servers to track the IP address in this header.
-For more details on enabling this for IIS and Apache web servers, please see IS and X-Forwarded-For Headers and Apache and X-Forwarded-For Headers.
+For more details on enabling this for IIS and Apache web servers, please see IIS and X-Forwarded-For Headers and Apache and X-Forwarded-For Headers.

 For more complicated scenarios where SSL termination is also required on the load balancer and the original source IP address is still required, additional steps are needed.

-STunnel & HAProxy
+Stunnel & HAProxy

 By default, in the above example the IP address in the X-Forward-For header reaching the Web Servers is the load balancers own IP address.
-This is because STunnel is not transparent by default.
-To force STunnel to pass the original client IP address the protocol directive in STunnel must be added and set to proxy as shown below:
+This is because stunnel is not transparent by default.
+To force stunnel to pass the original client IP address the protocol directive in stunnel must be added and set to proxy as shown below:

 [STunnel] cert = /etc/loadbalancer.org/certs/STunnel.pem ciphers = ALL accept = 192.168.10.10:443 connect = 192.168.10.10:80 options = NO_SSLv2 options = CIPHER_SERVER_PREFERENCE protocol = proxy TIMEOUTclose = 0